Calendar

 3) Write a 1-2 page summary of the important ideas addressed in Chapter 1 (pages 3-24): "The Anatomy of the Arts" from Your Brain on Art, and write about the most significant ideas advanced in this chapter.

 1) Write a 2-page response to the LACMA: Grounded exhibition.
-Make sure to discuss more than Ana Mendieta's work.
+Make sure to discuss more than Lisa Reihana's work.
+Select at least 2 other works of art that interested you.

 2) Write a 1-page museum response to the LACMA: Tavares Strachan: The Day Tomorrow Began exhibition.

-3) With a 1-2 page response to other works of art, exhibitions, the gardens, etc. that interested and impacted you at LACMA.
+3) Write a 1-2 page response to other works of art, exhibitions, the gardens, etc. that interested and impacted you at LACMA.

-WEEK 5 (October 27 & 29): Fictional and Documentary Space: Blurring the Difference.
+WEEK 5 (February 2 & 4): Mechanics of a Formal Research Paper Workshop in lecture.
+Fictional and Documentary Space: Blurring the Difference.

 • Edward Branigan: Fiction